The Truth About Low-Calorie Bagels: What You Really Need to Know

 • A food matrix that slows digestion and supports satiety

-“Added fiber doesn’t cancel out calories.
-It lacks the hydration and nutrition benefits of whole foods.”
+As Jennie says: "Added fiber doesn't cancel out calories.
+It lacks the hydration and nutrition benefits of whole foods."

-• Log total carbs, not net carbs in your tracking app.
+• Log total carbs, not net carbs, in your tracking app.

-How We Help at APEX PWR
+How we coach this at APEX PWR

-“Enjoy the bagels if you like them.
-Just don’t fool yourself into thinking they’re calorie-free.
-The key is awareness and balance.”
+Final word from Jennie: "Enjoy the bagels if you like them.
+Just don't fool yourself into thinking they're calorie-free.
+The key is awareness and balance."

 Previous Blogs